steidani/s2s-ai-challenge-kit-eth-ubern/README.md

 ### 3. Make the project private

-Now check out the gitlab repository by clicking on "View in gitlab".
+Now navigate to the gitlab page by clicking on "View in gitlab" in the upper right corner.
 Under "Settings" - "General" - "Visibility" you can set your project private.

 <img src="docs/screenshots/gitlab_visibility.png" width="300">

 Now other people cannot steal your idea/code.

-Now please modify the README in your fork with team details and a description of your method.
+Please modify the `README` in your fork with your team's details and a description of your method.

 Please use different branches if you try out different methods.
 The scorer finds branches from all branches.

 ### 4. Add the `scorer` user to your repo with Reporter permissions
-The scorer is not yet ready, but will follow this [verification notebook](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/blob/master/notebooks/verification_RPSS.ipynb).

-Todo: How to add scorer to repo
+The scorer follows the code shown in the [verification notebook](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/blob/master/notebooks/verification_RPSS.ipynb).
+The scorer's username on gitlab is `s2saichallengescorer`.
+You should add it to your project with `Reporter` permissions.
+Under "Members" - "Invite Members" - "GitLab member or Email address", add `s2saichallengescorer`.
+The scorer will only ever clone your repository and evaluate your submission.
+It will never make any changes to your code.

 ## Make Predictions